ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 This section describes how to modify {{ model }} configuration.<br>
 The modifications discussed in this section can change the way {{ model }} is run by _Payu_, or how its specific [model components] are configured and coupled together.

-The `config.yaml` file located in the _control_ directory, is the _Master Configuration_ file, which controls the general model configuration.<br>
+The `config.yaml` file located in the _control_ directory is the _Master Configuration_ file, which controls the general model configuration.
 It contains several parts, some of which it is more likely will need modification, and others which are rarely changed without having a deep understanding of how the model is configured.

 ### Change run length

 One of the most common changes is to adjust the duration of the model run.<br>
-For example, when debugging changes to a model it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.
+For example, when debugging changes to a model, it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.

 The run length is controlled by the `restart_period` field in the `&date_manager_nml` section of the `~/access-om2/1deg_jra55_ryf/accessom2.nml` file: